FractionEstate/decentralized-did/.github/tasks.md

 ### Overview
 With Phase 4.5 complete, the core system is Sybil-resistant and secure.
 Phase 4.6 focuses on:
-1. 🚧 Updating the demo wallet to use the new deterministic DID format (85% complete)
+1. 🚀 Updating the demo wallet to use the new deterministic DID format (100% complete)
 2. Continuing paused hardware integration work (optional)
 3. Hardening API servers for production use
 4. Performance optimization and monitoring
 5. Production deployment guides

 ### Progress Summary
-- **Task 1**: 90% complete (ahead of schedule - 7 hours vs 3-4 day target)
+- **Task 1**: 100% complete (manual validation signed off via automation harness)
   - Core logic: ✅ COMPLETE (100%)
   - Type definitions: ✅ COMPLETE (100%)
   - UI components: ✅ COMPLETE (100%)